2024-FactChecker-SolutionChallenge/Backend/README.md

 This is the spring backend code for the Truetreech UI.

 ## API endpoints
-The API endpoints for the backend are as follows..
+The API endpoints for the backend are as follows...